recordinghacks

 STO-2For the instrument tests, I used an Avenson STO-2 omnidirectional condenser, set up about six inches from the body of a hammer dulcimer.
 I played several takes of the same chord progression with each USB interface, matching gain levels as closely as I could.

 CHII repeated the test with a 3 Zigma CHI condenser, although with the small-diaphragm capsule rather than the lollipop head pictured here.
 The CHI is the quietest mic I have; its self-noise rating is just 7dBA.
-(We’ll publish a full review of the CHI system soon.)
+(See our 3-Zigma CHI microphone review.)

 For the STO-2 dulcimer test, I recorded the same passage into my DAW, a Black Lion modded Digi 002R.